AllStarLink/ASL3/README.md

 ```

 ### Node Updater
-Because ASL3 alpha includes DNS IP address resoultion the node updater is not needed.
+Because ASL3 alpha includes DNS IP address resolution the node updater is not needed.
 However, for testing installing the node updater is recommended.

 ```
 apt install curl gpg